GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 ## [1] 0
 ```

-As a last step, we have to merge the separated place information back into the original data frame.
+As the last step, we have to merge the separated place information back into the original data frame.
 For this example, we use the one in long format.

 ```r
 lu_long_final <- merge(lu_long, place_df, by = c("ID", "Year"))